 It’s hard to find the right words to say goodbye to someone.
 Grief is a complicated emotion and sometimes it’s tricky to express how you feel with a speech or story.

-That’s why many people turn to poetry when someone close to them has died.
-The right poem can capture something special about a person and say it in a beautiful and powerful way.
+That’s why many people use poetry to say goodbye.
+The right poem can capture something special about a person who has died and say it in a beautiful and powerful way.

 Goodbye poems about death